pxriot/C19V3/Report-a-bug.md

 https://www.instagram.com/pxrsoftware/

-you can also Report a bug here v https://pxrsoftware.com/our-software
+you can also Report a bug here https://pxrsoftware.com/our-software